Losant/losant-docs/docs/university/course-four-workshop.md

 First, we must give our block a name and choose our application.

-Since we are concerned with it’s current value within a range, this is a perfect use case for the “Live Stream” type.
+Since we are concerned with its current value within a range, this is a perfect use case for the “Live Stream” type.
 With this type, the block on the dashboard will just reflect a live stream of data coming in.

 For our Gauge type, let’s choose a Dial Gauge, a min of 2000, and a max of 3000.
-These numbers are the same min and max we choose in the simulator.
+These numbers are the same min and max we chose in the simulator.

 ![Gauge Settings](/images/university/course-four-workshop/gauge-settings.png)